 And as I wrote before about TERMINATOR 3 (See: Yea as I walk through the Uncanny Valley), Hollywood recognizes it will never cross the valley all the way, never create completely natural-looking humans from pixels.
-Our facial recognition hard-wiring us too deep to be consciously recognized and duplicated - we react instinctively with deep-rooted revulsion if we even try.
-Hollywood knows it needs to build a two way bridge by changing the face of humanity in this weird new century.
-There's some of it already in ULTRON's dream of a new body; in Skynet's merging with John Connor into one newfound Man-chine; and in Depp's fusion of self and computer brain into the entirety of the world's damaged DNA.
+Our facial recognition hard-wires us too deep to be consciously recognized and duplicated by itself, we react instinctively with deep-rooted revulsion if we even try.
+Hollywood knows that if it ever wants to cross that lonesome valley it needs to build a two-way bridge by changing the face of humanity.
+There's some of that change already going on in ULTRON's dream of a new body, in Skynet's merging with John Connor into one newfound Man-chine, and in Depp's fusion of self and computer brain into the entirety of the world's damaged DNA.
 It's a first step, on both sides.

 Current Viewing System (w/ normal sensory function):

 BINARY CODE -> CGI --> FILM --> SCREEN <---eye ----="">BRAIN<-- brain="" eye="" i="" nbsp="">-->---eye>

 Future Viewing System (w/ pareidolia-boosting implant):